Boundary Waters Canoe Area Wilderness Entry Points Serviced by Clearwater BWCA Outfitters

 Seagull Lake is huge and is one of the best fishing lakes on the Gunflint Trail.
 Numerous routes can be started from Seagull but its number great campsites, islands and easy access make for a perfect lake to base-camp on for a weekend.
 Keep in mind that the eastern portion of this lake allows motorboats.
 This entry point can also be used to start or finish the Knife Lake Route.

 #55-Saganaga Lake-17 permits per day

 Of all the entry points on the Gunflint Trail this one offers the most overnight paddling permits per day; it is a rare occurrence to not find an available permit on this lake.
 It is a massive lake that can become quite dangerous in the wind and boats with motors up to 25 horsepower are allowed on most of the lake which deters some paddlers.
-This is the best entry point to use if you are looking to paddle the Knife Lake Route or enter Quetico Provincial Park.
+This is the best entry point to use if you are looking to paddle the Knife Lake Route, the Granite River Route, or enter Quetico Provincial Park.

 #57-Magnetic Lake-3 permits per day

 Putting in at the public access on Gunflint Lake and paddling north will get you to your first portage and official entrance.
 Most people put in at Gunflint and take out at Saganaga Lake because there is a lot of moving water flowing north.
 Most portages are to avoid waterfalls and moving water making for a dramatic trip.
 This route has been extensively effected by multiple fires over the last 20 years.
 This is the preferred entry point to the moderate Granite River Route.